Support Our Girls

 - Fund urban outreach programs like our after school programs and Girl Scouts Beyond Bars, our program for incarcerated mothers and their daughters.

-Individuals can make a secure online contribution to Girl Scouts of Rhode Island using our convenient online form.
+Individuals can make a secure online contribution to Girl Scouts of Southeastern New England using our convenient online form.
 Gifts can either be restricted to a particular program, property or geographic region or gifts can be unrestricted, which means we’ll use your gift where it’s most needed.
 Gifts are often made “in honor of” or “in memory of” somebody special.
 Rest assured we are good stewards of your financial support.
 Click here for our most recent IRS Form 990.

 - Friends of Girl Scouting